 “Everybody wants a change, but so very few are willing to make it, but I am determined to model through my actions and words just what amazing things can happen when people help each other.”

 Jasmin is also a very dedicated student.
 Graduating second in her class, Jasmin will be attending the University of Connecticut in the fall.
 She pays her education forward by teaching younger kids.
-Jasmin is in a teacher prep program in which she learns techniques that teachers use in class.
+Jasmin is in a teacher prep program where she learns techniques that teachers use in the classroom.
 She also worked with seventh grade students, making and implementing her own lesson plan in their classroom.
-Finally, Jasmin accomplished a goal of reading fifty books to a preschool classroom despite the fact that English is not her first language.
+Finally, Jasmin accomplished a goal of reading fifty books to a preschool classroom, despite the fact that English is not her first language.